 Periodically throughout the year, tests of the emergency notification system, the fire alarm system and the emergency evacuation plan are conducted.
 All students are expected to participate.
-For tests of the emergency notification system, students' primary phone numbers on record with the college will be called.
-In addition, a text message will be sent to students who have opted into the text service and an email will be sent to the official college email address.
+For tests of the emergency notification system, a text message will be sent to students who have opted into the text service and an email will be sent to the official college email address.
 Findings on all emergency drills will be used to improve processes.